singh-inder/social-media-udemy-course/readme.md

 <br />

-## Some other minor bug fixes..
+## Some other bug fixes..

----

 <br />

-Note: The vulnerabilities warning which appears while installing node_modules is because of nodemailer-sendgrid-transport dependency.
+#### Note: The vulnerabilities warning which appears while installing node_modules is because of nodemailer-sendgrid-transport dependency.
 You can remove this dependency if you aren't going to use it for emails.